Intent

 We adhere to the Key Stage 3 national curriculum which sets out the programmes of study for all subjects.

 When pupils arrive with us in Year 7 we allocate them to a group with mixed prior attainment and all their lessons remain with this group.
-We have found many positives in this approach and reference latest research to ensure we make the most of the opportunities it offers.
+We have found many positives in this approach.

 At the end of Year 9, pupils opt for the suite of subjects that they will follow through to the end of Year 11.